General Americana Catalog

 G1-275.
 [SINGLE ISSUE].
 HARPER'S WEEKLY, February 7, 1857.
 [Complete issue of 16 pages, large quarto size, published at New York, by the Harper Brothers]

-Condition is bright fine with a splash of light foxing . . .
+Condition is very fine aged to a fine even light tan, not at all objectionable . . .
 35.00

 Fine Pictorial Weekly Christian Newspaper